fossasia/labyrinth/tasks/create-character.md

 Expected Outcome:
 - a merged pull request
 - a new character is added to the game
-- tha character can be chosen to play with
+- the character can be chosen to play with

 Hints:
 - If someone wants to work with you, let them do that.
 You can use techniques like [pair programming](https://www.youtube.com/watch?v=vgkahOzFH2Q) or collaborate together on branches of your forks.
 You can attribute a pull-request also to other people who helped you out or submit a pull-request where you and an other person contributed together.